Goddard310/MechaCar_Statistical_Analysis/README.md

 ## Summary

 1.  **Null Hypothesis:** All of the cars in the same class have the same fuel efficieny. **Alternative Hypothesis:** The cars do not have the same fuel efficiency.
-2. I would use an ANOVA test to complete this analysis for both types of fuel efficiencies.
-Also I would use the ggplot2 library to show the potential spread between different cars using a boxplot.
+2. We could use an ANOVA test to complete this analysis for both types of fuel efficiencies and use the ggplot2 library to show the potential spread between different cars using a boxplot.
-3. I would need fuel efficiency data from 50 individual cars to create a sample size of data for each car in the class type.
-For example, if there was 10 cars in the class type, I would have a top of 500 data points collected for each fuel efficiency type.
+3. We would need the fuel efficiency data from 50 individual cars to create a sample size of data for each car in the class type.
+For example, if there were 10 cars in the class type, we would have 500 data points collected for each type.